Planning Your Next Vacation? Watch Out for These Common Travel Scams

 Do Your Research

-Always do independent research when assessing a vacation offer.
-Check the Better Business Bureau to see if the business is accredited and verify that the company is properly licensed before giving away your personal information.
+You can always do independent research when assessing a vacation offer.
+Check the Better Business Bureau to see if the business is accredited and verify that the company is correctly licensed before giving away your personal information.

 Hotels and timeshares are regulated by the state in which they’re located.
 To verify a license or file a complaint about a hotel or timeshare in Florida, visit www.myfloridalicense.com.